UBC-MDS/DSCI_522_group27/doc/white_wine_predict_report.md

 Table 2.
 Cross-validation training results of the tuned random forest regression model

-Running our hyperparameter tuned `RandomForestClassifier` model on our test data resulted in an r2 test score of 0.492 and a negative mean absolute error of -0.444 (Table 3).
+Running our hyperparameter tuned `RandomForestRegressor` model on our test data resulted in an r2 test score of 0.492 and a negative mean absolute error of -0.444 (Table 3).
 These results are comparable to those that we observed in our validation scoring, which produced similar